aklaudano47/commodity-seasonality-research/README.md

 * 0.73 Sharpe ratio
 * -16.30% maximum drawdown

 from 1978–2023 under the audited primary specification.
+This result is presented as an exploratory research finding, not as a live trading strategy.

 ## Repository Contents

-* Audited R implementation
+Audited R implementation
-* Submitted thesis PDF
+Portfolio output tables
-* Portfolio output tables
+Robustness checks
-* Robustness checks
+Figures and visualizations
-* Figures and visualizations
+Cleaned commodity returns dataset

 ## Development Note